TimerErTim/bioinf.bio/enzymes/protocol/PHS2_SS2025_Tim-Peko_Lipase.typ

 To validate these observations, two main statistical tests were performed:

-1.  **Paired T-Test (Active vs. Inactive Lipase):**
+1.  *Paired T-Test (Active vs. Inactive Lipase):*
     A paired t-test was used to compare the pH drop between the unboiled and boiled samples from the same experimental run.
-The test yielded a **p-value of 7.56 x 10⁻⁶**, which is far below the standard significance level of 0.05.
-This result is **highly statistically significant** and confirms that the active, unboiled lipase produces a much greater pH drop than the denatured, boiled lipase.
+The test yielded a _p-value of 7.56 x 10⁻⁶_, which is far below the standard significance level of 0.05.
+This result is *highly statistically significant* and confirms that the active, unboiled lipase produces a much greater pH drop than the denatured, boiled lipase.

-2.  **ANOVA (Effect of Enzyme Amount):**
+2.  *ANOVA (Effect of Enzyme Amount):*
-    An ANOVA test was conducted to determine if the amount of lipase added (from 200 µL to 600 µL) had a statistically significant effect on the magnitude of the pH drop.
-The p-value from this test was **0.20**.
-Since this value is greater than 0.05, we conclude that there is **no statistically significant difference** in the pH drop between the different amounts of enzyme used in this set of experiments.
+    An ANOVA test was conducted to determine if the amount of lipase added (from 200 #sym.mu\L to 600 #sym.mu\L) had a statistically significant effect on the magnitude of the pH drop.
+The p-value from this test was _0.20_.
+Since this value is greater than 0.05, we conclude that there is *no statistically significant difference* in the pH drop between the different amounts of enzyme used in this set of experiments.
 While a trend is visible in the data and plots, the high variability in the data prevented this trend from being statistically significant.

 #pagebreak()
-= Expected Results & Discussion

-- *Active vs. Denatured Lipase:* Tube 2 (with active lipase) should show a gradual color change from pink toward colorless as fatty acids accumulate.
-Correspondingly, the pH will fall steadily over time.
-Our analysis confirms this with high statistical confidence (p < 0.0001), showing an average pH drop of *1.70* for active lipase compared to only *0.53* for the inactive enzyme (see @table-desc-overall).
-Tube 1 (boiled lipase) should remain pink with little or no pH change, since heat inactivation destroys the enzyme's catalytic site.
-This confirms that the color change and pH drop depend on enzyme activity.
-- *pH vs. Time Plot:* Plotting pH against time for each tube yields a flat line for the boiled-enzyme control and a falling curve for the active-enzyme sample, as clearly shown in @fig-avg-ph.
-The curve typically shows a rapid initial drop as many short-chain esters are cleaved quickly, then it may level off as substrate or base is depleted.
-- *Effect of Milk Fat Content:* With regular whole milk (3-4% fat), a larger amount of fatty acids is released than with low-fat milk.
-Thus, the pH drop in the whole-milk sample should be more pronounced and occur faster than in the low-fat sample.
-In low-fat milk the reaction may slow sooner and may not reach as low a pH.
-This directly reflects that more substrate (fat) yields more acid for neutralization.
-- *Mechanism Confirmation:* These observations align with the known behavior of lipase: it hydrolyzes triglycerides at the oil-water interface.
-Milk's tiny fat droplets (with protective MFGM) nonetheless allow rapid enzyme access.
-Pancreatic lipase digests short-chain triglycerides much faster than long-chain ones, so the short-chain-rich milk fat is hydrolyzed efficiently in vitro.
-The released free fatty acids are weak acids, so as they accumulate they neutralize the added NaOH, lowering pH.
-Phenolphthalein, which turns colorless below pH #sym.tilde\8.3, signals this acidification.
-- *Graphical Interpretation:* The expected graph has a steep decline of pH in the active lipase tube (@fig-avg-ph and @fig-vergleich-menge), crossing the phenolphthalein threshold (≈8.3) at some point, whereas the boiled-lipase control remains near the initial high pH.
-Comparing curves for different milk fat levels or enzyme amounts can illustrate the kinetics.
-Our analysis of enzyme amount showed no statistically significant effect on the final pH drop, suggesting that within the tested range (200-600 µL), the enzyme concentration might not have been the limiting factor, or the experimental variability was too high to detect a significant effect.
-- *Relation to Physiology:* Although the experiment is in vitro, it models intestinal fat digestion.
-In the body, the free fatty acids generated would be absorbed by enterocytes (especially the short/medium-chain ones) and sent to the liver.
-Pancreatic lipase is the main enzyme for dietary fat breakdown, and our controls show that denatured enzyme is inactive.

-In summary, this protocol demonstrates the fundamental principle that pancreatic lipase cleaves milk triglycerides to free fatty acids and glycerol, and that free fatty acids cause a measurable drop in pH (observed via phenolphthalein) when hydrolysis occurs.
-The contrast with boiled (inactive) enzyme and with low-fat milk reinforces the roles of enzyme activity and substrate availability.

-#pagebreak()
-= Summary & Discussion
+= Conclusion

-- Summarize your observations: How did pH change over time in each tube?
-- Was there a difference between boiled and unboiled enzyme?
-- How did low-fat milk compare to regular milk?
-- Discuss possible sources of error and compare with other groups.
+This experiment successfully demonstrated that pancreatic lipase actively hydrolyzes triglycerides in milk, leading to a release of free fatty acids and a measurable drop in pH.
+The difference in activity between unboiled (active) and boiled (denatured) lipase was statistically highly significant.
+This confirms that the observed effect is due to the enzyme's catalytic function.

+While there was a visible trend suggesting that a higher concentration of lipase leads to a faster reaction, this effect was not statistically significant across the tested range (200-500 µL), likely due to high variability between individual experiments.
+Overall, the experiment provides a clear and effective model for enzymatic fat digestion.
 #pagebreak()
 #set heading(numbering: none)
 = Appendix